FanshaweOERDesign/AttributionBuilder-Standalone/README.md

 >"[Open Initiative at Fanshawe College](https://ecampusontario.pressbooks.pub/fanshaweoerdesignstudio/chapter/open-initiative-at-fanshawe-college/)" from [The Journey to Open](https://ecampusontario.pressbooks.pub/fanshaweoerdesignstudio) by Fanshawe College is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/), except where otherwise noted.

-If the AttributionBuilder detects that the resource is neither in Pressbooks nor OpenStax format, it will provide a set of input fields for entering the relevant data manually.
+If the AttributionBuilder detects that the resource is neither in Pressbooks nor OpenStax format, or if addtional license information is required, it will provide a set of input fields for entering the relevant data manually.
+As of version 2.0, AttributionBuilder also provides manual attribution entry for image attributions.

 Attributions can be grouped and saved as projects, allowing them to be recalled, edited, and exported to text format.